mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 ```

 ##### MariaDB 10 GTID
-If connecting slaves are MariaDB 10.x it's also possible to connect with GTID,
+Since MaxScale 2.2.1 the MariaDB 10.x connecting slaves can optionally connect with GTID,
-*mariadb10_slave_gtid=On* has to be set in configuration before starting MaxScale.
+*mariadb10-compatibility=On* has to be set in configuration before starting MaxScale.

 ```
 SET @@global.gtid_slave_pos='';